mindersec/minder/README.md

 ## Initialize the database

-Both the `mediator` application and the tests need a Postgres database to be running.
+Both the `minder` application and the tests need a Postgres database to be running.
 For development use, the standard defaults should suffice:

 ```bash
 docker-compose up -d postgres